 Chiropractic techniques rarely cause discomfort or pain.
 However, patients can sometimes experience mild sensitivity or soreness following treatment, similar to some exercises.
-Any small discomfort typically solves within the first and second days after therapy.
+Any small discomfort typically resolves within the first and second days after therapy.

 Still, these therapy methods offer a more conservative, natural, and safe approach while still being an effective option to improve life quality in adults and children, compared to other commonly used for pain, such as over-the-counter and prescription pain medications.

-Chiropractors in Murfreesboro could also combine various approaches for treating auto accident-related back pain when they are highly specialized to perform both techniques.
+Chiropractors could also combine various approaches for treating auto accident-related back pain when they are highly specialized to perform both techniques.
 The reason for combining techniques is to improve adjustment or mobilization and to offer ways to provide more comfort to our patients.
 Our chiropractors integrate different therapies, including electrical stimulation, heat and ice, relaxation methods, rehabilitative exercises, and nutrition counseling.
-Additionally, they might add massage techniques or accupuncture for continued joint function recovery.
+Additionally, they might add massage techniques or acupuncture for continued joint function recovery.